leodeslf/leaf/src/ui/typography.md

 It's a **group of related typefaces** which share *similar characteristics*, designed to work together fulfilling different roles at the same text body.
 There are *three common variations* for a type family, the **weight**, the **width**, and the **slope**.
 The complete name for each member starts by the name of the typeface family, followed by its weight, width, and slope variation names.
 There isn't a single way to call these variations, we can do it as follows.
 Each of these variations is often called a **Font**.

-Weight terms in ascending order (thinner to thicker):
+Weight terms in ascending order (from thinner to thicker):

 - *Extra Light*.
 - *Roman or Normal*.